Mission: Loyalty — Build Trust and Incentivize Data Sharing With Your Loyalty Program

 - Lastly, loyalty programs allow brands to reward their customers for sharing customer data through incentivized surveys or user profile completion.
 These are valuable sources of information about loyalty program members, and rewards make them a more engaging part of your experience.

-3 Ways to Boost Your Data Strategy With a Loyalty Program
+3 Ways to Incentivize Data Sharing in Loyalty Programs

-In turbulent times especially, customer trust is paramount and, fortunately, loyalty programs are a great way to use your customer data to create a more relevant experience that will strengthen customers’ trust in your brand.
-Use this opportunity to create more personalized communication and show your loyalty program members that you’re listening—and paying attention.
+In turbulent times, especially, customer trust is paramount, and, fortunately, loyalty programs are a great way to use your customer data to create a more relevant experience that will strengthen customers’ trust in your brand.
+Use this opportunity to create more personalized communication and show your loyalty program members that you’re listening to their feedback, and genuinely care about their preferences.

 Obtaining customer data through surveys is a great way to get additional, valuable customer data, including product preferences, hobbies, opinions about your brand, lifestyle, favorite brands, and so on.
 Surveys also deliver direct feedback from customers, which, along with first-party data, can help you optimize personalization.